mohammadnazarkhani/Curbside-Thai/README.md

 # Curbside Thai

-This project is a first tutorial for the book `New Prespectives on HTML 5 and CSS Comprehensive` and it's about makig a website for a Thai resturant.
+This project is inspired by first tutorial for the book `New Prespectives on HTML 5 and CSS Comprehensive` and it's about makig a website for a Thai resturant.

 ## Getting started